-The respondent was a 49-year old woman from Iran.
+The respondent was a 61-year-old woman from Iran at the time of taking the testimony.
 The pushback took place on the morning of the 22nd of March 2022 from Croatia to the north-western territory of Bosnia and Herzegovina.

-The transit group consisted of her, her daughter (26 years old), and two young men from Afghanistan (19, 20 years old).
-They left from the bus station in Velika Kladusa on the evening of 21st of March 2022 at around 8.30 pm.
-The respondent stated that the group walked through forested areas for about 4 hours.
-She emphasised that the group could not walk fast because of her physical conditions, such as knee problems and diabetes:
+The transit group consisted of her, her daughter (37 years old), and two young men from Afghanistan (19, and 20 years old).
+They left the bus station in Velika Kladuša on the evening of the 21st of March 2022 at around 8.30 pm.
+The respondent stated that the group walked through forested areas for about four hours.
+She emphasized that the group could not walk fast because of her physical conditions, such as knee problems and diabetes:

-“I’m old, I have Diabetes, I have knee problem, I cannot walk so long”.
+“I’m old, I have Diabetes, I have a knee problem, I cannot walk so long”.

 The group had planned to rest and sleep from midnight to 3.30 am.
 However, due to the cold temperatures (minus 7 degrees), this was not possible.
 The respondent described shivering and being afraid of freezing to death.
-They continued walking around 4 am and reached the police station of Cetingrad at 5.30 am in the morning.
+They continued walking around 4 am and reached a place that the respondent describes as the police station of Cetingrad at 5.30 am in the morning.
 All members of the transit group were asked to give their personal belongings when entering the police station.
-The respondent asked for asylum as soon as she spoke to a police officer in a dark blue uniform.
-She remembered at least one police officer being present in the police station, but not the exact number.
+The respondent asked for asylum as soon as she spoke to an officer in a dark blue uniform.
+She remembered at least one officer being present in the police station, but not the exact number.
 They were then brought to a detention room, waiting for further action.

-From the pushback location the group had to walk around 6 km to the next road to take a bus back to their starting point in Velika Kladusa.
+From the pushback location, the group had to walk around 6 km to the next road to take a bus back to their starting point in Velika Kladuša.
 The respondent described that being pushed back so far away from their starting point was a really harsh condition for her, especially because of her physical condition: “Too tired, I could not sit, I could not walk, and I’m too tired”.
-They took the bus back to Velika Kladusa at 10.37 am from Glininca and reached their accomodation in Velika Kladusa around 12 am.
+They took the bus back to Velika Kladuša at 10.37 am from Glinica and reached their accommodation in Velika Kladuša around 12 am.